The Final Fantasy Legend: Merchandise

 Several items of merchandise have been released for the game, including books and telephone cards.
 Futabasha Publishers Ltd. released a book in February 1990 titled Makai Toushi Sa·Ga—Boukenshatachi no Rekuiemu (冒険者たちのレクイエム?, Requiem of the Adventurers).
 Written by Misa Ikeda, the 287-page book was part of Futabasha's Game Boy Adventure series for children, and detailed a hero's trek to the top of the tower to reach Paradise.
 In August, Square featured the game in Final Fantasy Ryūkishi Dan - Knights (=ファイナルファンタジー竜騎士団?, Final Fantasy Dragon Knights), a fan book which consisting of reactions and artworks to the series.
-The game was one of four titles featured in October 1992 by Game Player's magazine on a video tape named Game Player's Gametape for Game Boy Games, which demonstrated the game and offered a gameplay tutorial.
+The game was one of four titles featured in October 1992 by Game Players magazine on a video tape named Game Player's Gametape for Game Boy Games, which demonstrated the game and offered a gameplay tutorial.

 Versions and re-releases

 Square released the game December 1989 in Japan as Makai Toushi Sa·Ga and included a map for the four major worlds in the game; a revised version followed shortly after.
 Square translated it to English in March 1990, and planned to release it in North America with new artwork as The Great Warrior Saga.
 Square retitled it The Final Fantasy Legend before releasing it on September 30, 1990, to tie into the popularity of the Final Fantasy video game.
 Developers made slight modifications for this version, such as removing the game's credits and adjusting the longevity of certain weapons.
 Changes to the text were also made, including the omission of some of Ryu-O's riddles, removal of mention about self-sacrifice and a hint of the Tower's true purpose.
 Notably, the exchange between the player's party and the Creator, where the latter reveals that he created Asura simply out of boredom, is altered.
 In 1998, Sunsoft acquired the license to the Game Boy "Final Fantasy" games, re-releasing them in North America the same year.
 Despite advertising compatibility with Nintendo's Game Boy Color handheld, the re-released version featured no enhancements.

-Square announced in September 2001 a re-release of The Final Fantasy Legend for Bandai's WonderSwan Color unit; the Japan-exclusive port debuted March 2002 under the Japanese title.
+Square re-released of The Final Fantasy Legend for Bandai's WonderSwan Color unit; the Japan-exclusive port debuted in March 2002 under the Japanese title.
 Toshiyuki Itahana redrew the concept art and graphics, and Square added animated cutscenes.
 Developers also enabled players to see in advance what a monster would transform into before eating meat left behind after battle.
 The port allowed playthrough of the intact original Game Boy version.
 Among other changes and additions were gameplay tweaks, a bestiary, and an added feature that allowed players to automatically target an enemy for attack in combat.